 Step 8: Lay your new raised garden bed down on the prepped ground

-Step 9: Fill with dirt and plants!
+Step 9: Fill with the inside of the bed with good soil and plants!

-Tips for Building your Raised Garden Bed
+Tips for Building Your Raised Garden Bed

 - Your biggest expense will be lumber, which is why I suggest digging around to find some for free before paying for it.